-You will be required to select two KS3 Foundation courses that you will study in Year 9.
+KS3 Foundation courses will be studied throughout Year 9 for one academic year.
 There will be no external examinations in any of these courses in Year 9.
 These courses provide an excellent platform for KS4 Enrichment / BTEC or GCSE study in a variety of subject areas in Years 10 and 11.
 The bottom table on page one details the Key Stage 3 Foundation courses on offer and the KS4 Enrichment / BTEC or GCSE subjects they provide a platform for.
 It is vital that students select the Key Stage 3 Foundation courses that best prepare them for the BTEC / GCSE subjects they are hoping to study in a years time.
+If a student chooses an additional EBACC subject as one of their KS3 Foundation Subjects, they will be committed to continue this subject into Years 10 and 11.